Blissfully/sqs-lambda-bridge/README.md

 Invoke AWS Lambda functions from SQS queues while adhering to strict concurrency limits.

+There is no official way to dispatch Lambda events from SQS.
+SQS Lambda Bridge provides a way to do this without any dependencies on DynamoDB or other persistence layer.
+It easily manages a high volume of invocations on the smallest available Fargate task size (less than $15/month).
+There is no inherent limit on how long invocations can take (even if the 5 minute limit is lifted by Amazon).
+It will never perform more concurrent invocations than you configure, and will stay at that limit as long as there are messages in the queues.

 ## Use

 A Dockerfile is provided to simplify deployment, but anywhere you can run `npm start` is sufficient.
 See [Installation](#installation) for details.